We’ve spent much of the last 10+ years trying to answer a simple question: what are the world’s biggest and most neglected problems?

 However, everything we learned about global health raised many more questions.
 If it’s possible to have 10 or 100 times more impact with just a little research, maybe there are even better areas to discover?

-We also seriously considered working to end factory farming.
+To go in a very different direction, we also seriously considered working to end factory farming.
+The idea — in brief — is that the interests of animals get very little protection by our current economic and political systems, but there are huge numbers of them: around 100 billion animals die every year in factory farms.
 For example, we helped to found Animal Charity Evaluators, which does research into how to most effectively improve animal welfare.
 We still think factory farming is an urgent problem, as we explain in our full profile.
-But in the end, we went in a different direction.
+But in the end, we decided to focus on something else.

-Why focusing on future generations can be even more effective than tackling global health
+Why focusing on future generations might be even more effective than tackling global health

 Which would you choose from these two options?